 Surgical repair is performed in infancy and involves patch closure of the VSD, relief of the right ventricular outflow tract obstruction involving resection of the infundibular muscle, insertion of a transannular patch to augment the outflow, and closure or ligation of the previous palliative shunt.

-Usually, there is severe pulmonary regurgitation present in patients with transannular patch repair.
+In individuals who have had transannular patch repair there is usually severe pulmonary regurgitation present in patients with transannular patch repair.
 Although well tolerated for many years, it can lead to significant right ventricular dilation and dysfunction.
 There might also be residual obstruction to the right ventricular outflow tract at multiple levels.
 Many patients will also develop supraventricular arrhythmias (atrial flutter and fibrillation) as a result of the increased right atrial pressures.
 Of more concern is the development of sustained ventricular tachycardia, the electrical focus of which is usually at the site of infundibulectomy or the VSD patch.
 Some patients have aortic root and/or ascending aortic dilation with associated significant aortic regurgitation.

 Clinical Features Top